Free shipping to 48 States!

 Written on .
 Posted in Autism

-It can be difficult to navigate autism and boundaries; many autistic people are very literal and do not naturally have a filter or awareness of the social etiquette rules that neurotypical individuals typically pick up as they grow from childhood to adulthood.
-For those with autism, it may take a more concerted effort and the support of a parent or caregiver for them to understand or engage with these social rules.
+It can be difficult to navigate autism and boundaries.
+Many autistic people have a literal relationship with language and are not aware of the social etiquette rules that neurotypical people naturally acquire as they mature.
+Autistic individuals often need the support of a parent or caregiver for them to understand and engage with these social rules.

-Of course, every individual is different, and everyone’s experience of autism and boundaries is different.
 Teaching social boundaries to autistic individuals from a young age is a great way to ensure they grow up with realistic expectations and behaviors.
+In this blog, we will look at how to set boundaries with an autistic person, as well as ways to support autistic individuals when their boundaries have been broken.

 social boundaries in autism